You’ve made it this far, so it’s time to slow down, take a step back, and find your patience.

 Getting a regular view on your current status provides an ability to implement short term actions.
 These a necessary to move toward your long term goal and will make it enjoyable instead of stressful.

-Recognising your progress at least once a week is very powerful.
+Recognizing your progress at least once a week is very powerful.
 Reward yourself for the little things and live in the now.
 By doing so you can build motivations and re-establish ambitions.
 It helps to decide where you should direct your focus to keep moving forward.
 And by slowing down, you’ll stay more on track with your tasks.

 I hope you’ve had the time to take some deep breaths during this blog post.
 If you haven’t, there’s no time like the present.
 After a short breathing interval, you’ll probably want to thank me for helping you to clear your mind and feel your body.